mikedilger/mosaic-spec/docs/rationale.md

 So for these clients, an alternate form of server-to-client authentication must be made available, and the WebSocket transport fits this bill.

+---

+## XOR

+We use XOR within the Encrypted Secret Key algorithm.
+XOR is very efficient.
+But XOR is dangerous if used incorrectly.
+We think it is ok for the following reasons, but will change the algorithm if it can be shown to be weak:

+* The symmetric key is random.
+* The symmetric key is non-deterministic (not even by the password since we use a salt).
+* The symmetric key is the full length of the data being encrypted (not repeated).
+* The data being encrypted is short (32 bytes) and random, and not subject to frequency analysis.
+* There is no known-plaintext attack possible, so the malleability is not relevant.